Facebook frustrates advertisers as boycott over hate speech kicks off

 News of the boycott wiped away $56 billion from Facebook's market capitalization after an 8% drop in its stock on Friday.
 But shares recovered 3% on Tuesday and are actually trading 8% higher year to date.

-The Facebook spokeswoman said late Tuesday that the company had confirmed that Zuckerberg would join the proposed meeting.

-"We're waiting to hear back and look forward to the opportunity to continue the dialogue,” she said.

-(Reporting by Katie Paul and Sheila Dang; additional reporting by Paresh Dave in San Francisco; editing by Kenneth Li and Jane Wardell) ((Katie.Paul@thomsonreuters.com;)) Keywords: FACEBOOK ADS/BOYCOTT (PIX)
+(Reporting by Katie Paul and Sheila Dang; additional reporting by Paresh Dave in San Francisco; editing by Kenneth Li, Jane Wardell and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.